Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/gettingstarted_classic.md

 ## Registering

-As it's not mandatory to register anything in a container for DI purpose (you can use a static instance directly), we'll describe here how to use it with DI.
+It's not required to register anything in a container for DI purpose (you can use the returned static instance directly), but we'll describe here how to use it with DI anyway.

 ### Registering a single interface